 Reckless Driving and Tailgating

 Even when we aren’t distracted while driving, many of us still are very irresponsible behind the wheel.
 Driving recklessly, ignoring traffic laws, not using turn signals or checking blind spots, and tailgating are all careless driving habits.
 Not only do we need to be wary for ourselves while on the road, we need to give those around us an opportunity to react to us.
 If you plan to switch lanes, check your blind spot and signal before doing so, allowing whoever you may be switching in front of to slow down, giving you abundant space.
-Similarly, when we tailgate, we don’t give ourselves enough time to brake or move out of the way if an accident occurs in front of us, creating a domino effect that not only puts ourselves in harm’s way, but also the drivers we share the road with.
+Similarly, when we tailgate, we don’t give ourselves enough time to brake or move out of the way if a rear-end accident occurs in front of us, creating a domino effect that not only puts ourselves in harm’s way, but also the drivers we share the road with.

 Young and Inexperienced Drivers

 Many young and inexperienced drivers are far safer than the average driver.
 Unfortunately, even when being careful, many young drivers don’t know how to react in certain situations on the road.
 Actions like yielding and merging can be very stressful for those who lack the experience of older drivers, as it can be very tough to determine when to slow down or accelerate.
 When we drive, we need to be conscious of the simple fact that not everyone has the same skill level behind the wheel.
 As such, it’s important to be mindful of those around you and ready to react if a driver nearby makes a mistake.
 No matter how careful we are behind the wheel, we all make mistakes.